SamFu1113/K3s-CodiMD/README.md

 - K8s is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 - It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 #
 &nbsp;&nbsp;&nbsp;&nbsp;Containers are a good way to bundle and run your applications.
-In a production environment, you need to manage the containers
+In a production environment, you need to manage the containers that run the applications and

 ### Why choose K8s?
 - In a production environment, I need to manage the containers that run the applications and ensure that there is no downtime.